 “Huh.”
 Eric swiped over the slippery surface of the ice.
 “Altera’s mumbo jumbo was actually useful.”

-“Not really”, said Ragna.
+“Not really,” said Ragna, and Altera’s smile vanished.
 “That art talk didn’t do a thing.
 Then I remembered how she had used the rune against Skyfrost.
 I thought, why didn’t she do this instead.
 Like, why didn’t she make him slip and fall off the train.”

 “You probably had a nice time together.
-But how often did you think about him?”
+But how often did you think about him after you broke up?”

 “At first, a lot, but it has been years.”

 “Exactly.
 Had I not asked, you wouldn’t have thought about him at all.
-And unless it turns out you have some lingering feelings left, you will forget him again.
+And unless it turns out you have some lingering feelings left, you’ll forget him again.
 It’s the same with these techniques.
 They are an extension of your self.
 They can’t be what you are not.
-But there is another thing.
-Can you two please stand on the ice.”
+And also, because they are an extension of yourself, runes can never hurt you.”

 Under Altera’s instruction, Eric and Ragna trained for several hours in an empty hall on the lower deck.
 As they soon learned, all three had different thought processes to activate the power of the runes.
 For Altera, it was art.
 She imagined what she wanted to create.
 If she wanted to create an ice stake, she saw the object before her eyes.
 Ragna saw the effect she wanted to achieve.
 If she wanted to summon an ice stake, she had to think she wanted to impale an enemy.
-And Eric had to think of commands.
-Perhaps it was because his set of runes was suitable for a supporting role in combat.
-But he had to think in terms of “I want you to do this”.
+And Eric had to think of commands like “I want you to do this”.